sjae-lee/Bayesian-Modelling/Setting up.md

 If you are interested in using GitHub, take a look at [Here](https://guides.github.com/activities/hello-world/).
 Also, you can use this [cheat sheet](https://education.github.com/git-cheat-sheet-education.pdf) (there are many different cheat sheets on the internet.

 ### 6. Start Jupyter Notebook
-Open **Anaconda Prompt** and change your current directory to the location where you have the local copy of this repository.<br>
+Open **Anaconda Prompt** and change your current directory to the location where you have the local copy of this repository (or it's parent directory).<br>
 Activate the "pymc_env" environment
 ```
 conda activate pymc_env